 Photograph of DSG at Mona Island, Puerto Rico by Michelle Scharer

-Underwater acoustic dataloggers are used to record sounds in aquatic environments
+Underwater acoustic dataloggers are used to record sounds and measure noise in aquatic environments

 We work with you to identify the best instrument for your application, whether it is recording ambient sound on a coral reef or the intense sounds from underwater construction.
 Each recorder has a hydrophone for capturing underwater sounds as electrical signals and a datalogger that stores the sounds on flash memory.